 - Properly using portable ladders

-- Following manufacturer’s instructions when assembling scaffoldings
+- Following the manufacturer’s instructions when assembling scaffoldings

 4. Contact With Objects or Equipment